marcsze/marcsze.github.io/_posts/2017-12-03-interview_exp.md

 At the moment, my experience with industry job interviews have not been all that positive of an experience.
 Below are a summary so far of how things have gone:

-* Johnson & Johnson Microbiota position
+* Johnson & Johnson Microbiota position (Straight up rejection)
-	* Straight up rejection
-* Merck Bioinformatics Position
-	* Straight up rejection
-		* Not the right fit and International
+* Merck Bioinformatics Position (Straight up rejection - Not the right fit and International)
-* Nestle Microbiota Position (St. Louis)
-	* Straight up rejection
-* Nestle Microbiota Position (Lausanne)
+* Nestle Microbiota Position, St. Louis (Straight up rejection)
-	* Rejected after 2nd Skype interview
-		* No industry experience
+* Nestle Microbiota Position, Lausanne (Rejected after 2nd Skype interview - No industry experience & metagenomics knowledge)
-		* No metagenomics knowledge
-* Thermo-Fisher Bioinformatics Position
+* Thermo-Fisher Bioinformatics Position (Job no longer exists)
-	* Job no longer exists
-* Insight Data Science Fellowship
-	* Accepted
-		* I declined the offer (might have been a mistake)
+* Insight Data Science Fellowship (Accepted - I declined the offer (might have been a mistake))

 Although the academic interviews can be more gruelling and I haven't been any more successful in that regard either (0/2 on offers after in an person interview).
 I do enjoy them more due to the networking and interesting conversations that occur throughout the entire process.